indiana-university/rivet-docs/content/components/information/integrating.md

 ## Translating to React
 React takes a different approach where all of a component’s markup and methods are written together in a single component.
 Rather than manipulating it directly, React keeps a virtual copy of the DOM and (re)renders it based on some data that gets passed into a component.

-This example shows the basic structure of how we might start to covert a Rivet alert.
+This example shows the basic structure of how we might start to convert a Rivet alert.

 {{< code >}}import React from 'react'